Early Enrollment for Summer Programs gets you an Early Bird 10% Discount

 - Don’t focus on past negative experiences.
 That last test grade was a bust?
 Figure out where your child went wrong, discuss it with them, then move on.

 - Celebrate achievements and progress.
 When that first improved homework grade comes in, make sure they know how proud you are!
 With improvement and understanding comes confidence.
 It won’t be long before your child is looking forward to their math sessions!

-4. Make time for math
+4. Make time for math homework and math practice

 Math success is heavily influenced by what happens outside the classroom.